 The UK has the world’s largest integrated health system, and a world-renowned research, test bed and delivery partner in the National Health Service (NHS).

 A number of highly regarded healthcare providers which seek to utilise innovative research can be found in the Thames Valley.
 These include:

-The National Spinal Injuries Centre at Stoke Mandeville Hospital, Buckinghamshire, has a global reputation and is the first unit in the UK to achieve international accreditation for excellence in the treatment of adults and children with spinal cord injury.
-It is one of the largest specialist spinal units in the world, and the pioneering rehabilitation work carried out there by Sir Ludwig Guttmann led to the development of the Paralympic Games.
-The concept of very early admission to a spinal cord injuries centre was pioneered here and this, along with many methods of treatment, has been adopted by spinal cord injuries units around the world.
+Situated at Stoke Mandeville Hospital, Buckinghamshire, it has a global reputation and is the first unit in the UK to achieve international accreditation for excellence in the treatment of adults and children with spinal cord injury.
+One of the largest specialist spinal units in the world, the pioneering rehabilitation work carried out there by Sir Ludwig Guttmann led to the development of the Paralympic Games.

-Existing collaborations include the ambitious research programmes established through the Oxford Biomedical Research Centre (BRC), funded by the National Institute for Health Research (NIHR), located on the John Radcliffe Hospital site and at the Biomedical Research Unit in musculoskeletal disease at the Nuffield Orthopaedic Centre.
+Existing collaborations include the ambitious research programmes established through the Oxford Biomedical Research Centre, funded by the National Institute for Health Research, and at the Biomedical Research Unit in musculoskeletal disease.
 These set the standard in translating science and research into new and better NHS clinical care.